 Recently, we were able to write another chapter in the Ash Meadows story when we helped the U.S. Fish and Wildlife Service acquire a private inholding at the refuge–the Corbett property.
 At only nine acres, the Corbett property may be small, but it holds huge conservation importance for Ash Meadows.

 A road on the property significantly alters the natural flow of Big Spring, a once-winding and braided channel that was home to many of the endemic species (species found only at that location) that occur within the Amargosa Valley, including the endangered Ash Meadows Amargosa pupfish and Ash Meadows speckled dace.
 Closing the road to the site will immeasurably improve the natural flows from Big Spring and enable critical stewardship actions that may help the long-term survival of several species native to Ash Meadows.

 The Amargosa River is one of the world’s longest underground rivers – and, improbably, one of its most life giving.
 Rising from springs in Beatty, Nevada, the Amargosa flows 125 miles into California’s Death Valley where it empties into Badwater at 282 feet below sea level – the lowest point in the Western Hemisphere.
 Like charms on a bracelet, lush oases appear wherever the Amargosa surfaces.
 Surrounded by the rugged and searing Mojave Desert, these oases sustain a rich array of plants and animals found nowhere else on Earth.

 Ash Meadows is one of these oases along the Amargosa River.
-To learn more about the Conservancy's work on the Amargosa River, click here.
+Learn more about TNC's work on the Amargosa River.

 The original acquisition of Ash Meadows was made in cooperation with the USFWS and was made possible thanks to the support of Former Senator Paul Laxalt and a $1 million interest free loan from the Richard King Mellon Foundation.